 One of our favourite gems of the city, not explored and experienced enough by tourists, Roath Park and lake is a fantastic free day out for anyone and everyone.
 Whether you’re interested in local wildlife and horticulture, want to take a lovely meander in an idyllic setting, or have children who want to go wild in a large play park, Roath Park and lake is for you.

 10. Cardiff Bay Barrage 💚

 Take a stroll along the Cardiff Bay Barrage, take in the views across the bay and Bristol Channel, and enjoy the sea breeze.
-Stop off at the skate plaza, adiZone outdoor gym and children’s play area.
+Stop off at the skate plaza, adiZone outdoor gym and children’s play area, or under the large white sails, why not visit the newly refurbished exhibition about the Captain Scott expedition.
 Make sure you can keep an eye out for the Enormous Crocodile – but don’t fret, this one is based on the character from the Roald Dahl book.

 Location: Cardiff Bay Barrage, Cardiff Bay, CF10 4LY

 Want to explore more of the Bay?
-Get on your bike (or pick up a Nextbike from outside Wales Millennium Centre) and cycle the Bay Trail across the Barrage past the Norwegian Church, Wales Millennium Centre, Y Senedd – onto Penarth Marina and the International Sports Village, following it round to the Yacht Club until you arrive back in the familiar Mermaid Quay.
+Get on your bike and cycle the Bay Trail across the Barrage past the Wales Millennium Centre, Y Senedd, Norwegian Church, – onto Penarth Marina and the International Sports Village, following it round to the Yacht Club until you arrive back in the familiar Mermaid Quay.

 Location: Cardiff Bay

 Visit one of the UK’s most stunning cathedrals, take in breath-taking history, heritage and architecture.
 The cathedral lies in the ancient “City of Llandaff” and stands on one of the oldest Christian sites in Britain.
 The Cathedral Church of SS Peter & Paul, Dyfrig, Teilo and Euddogwy is the mother church of the Diocese of Llandaff.

 12. Insole Court